Raudius/files_scripts/docs/Functions.md

 `get_input_files(): Node[]`

-Returns a list of the selected files: these are the files the user selects before running the action.
+Returns a list of the selected files.
+These are the files the user selects before running the action.
 ## Media
 ### ffmpeg